Create a project named my-app

 npx expo start

-To open the app your device that has Expo Go already installed:
+To open the app on your device that has Expo Go already installed:

 You can open the project on multiple devices simultaneously.
 Go ahead and try it on both phones at the same time if you have them handy.